msayson/msayson.github.io/_posts/2017-04-15-wait-until-docker-containers-initialized.markdown

 bundle exec rails s -p 3000 -b '0.0.0.0'
 ```

-In theory this sounds reasonable, but I found that I kept on running into tcp errors in my builds due to the application container accessing the database container at the same time as the database queries.
+This seemed reasonable, but I found that builds kept on running into tcp errors due to the application container accessing the database container at the same time as the script's queries.
+I had to keep increasing the initial wait time, which brings us back to an arbitrary fixed wait time.

 Instead, I looked at how we know when a Docker container is ready when we're running docker-compose locally.
 What do we look for to indicate that containers are set up?

 ![alt text](/images/20170415_dockerComposeUpOutput.png "Console output from 'docker-compose up'")

-I don't know about you, but this is what I look for before running additional commands.
+This is what I look for before running additional commands.
 "Listening on tcp://0.0.0.0:3000", and "PostgreSQL init process complete; ready for start up."
 Even if we start Docker in the background, say with ```docker-compose up --build -d```, can't we look at the same logs?

 ```text
 $ docker-compose --help | grep log